DigiBP/Team-24DIGIBP3/README.md

 **Microsoft:** We decided to use the powerful capabilities of Microsoft for multiple purposes.
 We created a completely new Microsoft tenant (mondetto.onmicrosoft.com) so we could steer all Admin settings without interfearing the current set-up from Mondetto.
 We created 5 Users that all have a Power Plattform Premium and a Microsoft E3 License. *If you want to access any of the Microsoft ressources please use the log-ins, provided in the submission.*
 We used following components of Microsoft:

 - **PowerAutomate** for complete service integration we used Power Automate.
-We developped our work flows in one solution which can be found exported in the files of this site or via [this link](https://make.powerautomate.com/environments/Default-13e90b05-c0bc-4500-971d-862a31887574/solutions/c73e4be0-9c1b-ef11-840b-00224860decf).
+We developped our cloud flows in one solution which can be found exported in the files of this site or via [this link](https://make.powerautomate.com/environments/Default-13e90b05-c0bc-4500-971d-862a31887574/solutions/c73e4be0-9c1b-ef11-840b-00224860decf).
 Most of the developed flows are being triggered by a HTTP call from the running process via Camunda's service tasks.
 Then the flow steps are being executed and a response is being sent back.
 An explanation of the executed steps in the flow can be found in Flow Steps Detail chapter.

 - **Forms** for entering a new Mixing request Form by a customer.
 You can find the screenshots of the form in the [folder](https://github.com/DigiBP/Team-24DIGIBP3/blob/main/Microsoft%20Forms/Customer%20form%20for%20the%20mixing%20order%20request.pdf) or it is also directly available under the [link to forms](https://forms.office.com/e/q00ES47EVk).
 The Form is currently only accesible for mondetto.onmicrosoft.com internal users and will be made public later in go-live of solution.